-Maine Coons are the perfect pet for children, because they are gentle; calm; playful; highly trainable; non-aggressive, and love being around children.
-These ‘gentle giants’ instinctively look after babies within their family, often protecting them from perceived harm.
-They form strong social bonds with all family members, including young children.
+Maine Coons are good with babies and children because they are gentle; calm and trainable.
+They are not naturally aggressive felines.
+These ‘gentle giants’ instinctively look after babies within their family, protecting them from perceived dangers or harm.
+Maine Coons form strong social bonds with all family members, including young children.

 Are Maine Coons Good With Babies?

 Despite their huge size, these gentle giants are one of the most friendly cat breeds you will ever encounter.

 These family-friendly felines are particularly suited to families with babies and children since their calm, docile temperaments help them just ‘go with the family flow’.